Phillips Edison & Company, Inc. research snapshot

 DimensionConclusionConfidence

-Business qualityPECO owns 299 wholly owned grocery-anchored shopping centers across 31 states, with top anchors including Kroger, Publix, Albertsons, and Ahold Delhaize.
-The portfolio is 33.7 million square feet with high occupancy and essential-service tenant demand.High
+Business qualityPECO owns 302 wholly owned grocery-anchored shopping centers totaling about 33.9 million square feet across 31 states, with about 74% of rents from necessity-based goods and services and top anchors including Kroger, Publix, Albertsons, and Ahold Delhaize.
+Leased portfolio occupancy was 97.3% and leased inline occupancy reached a record 95.5% at June 30, 2026.High

 Investment certaintyMedium.
-PECO offers defensive income and steady growth in a high-quality portfolio, but the premium valuation and interest rate sensitivity mean new buyers should expect moderate total returns.Medium
+PECO offers defensive income and steady growth with improving momentum, but the premium valuation and interest rate sensitivity mean new buyers should expect moderate total returns with thinner margin of safety.Medium

 PECO AI stock forecast